jonescompneurolab/hnn-tutorials/workshop-instructions/instructions.md

 ```

 ## Installing HNN-Core GUI on Your Local Machine via Conda

+**Note**: We recommend using use Windows Subsystem for Linux (WSL) to run HNN on Windows machines.
+Installation instructions can be found <a href="https://learn.microsoft.com/en-us/windows/wsl/install">here</a>

 Start by creating a new conda environment.
 We recommend creating an environment with the fewest number of dependencies to speed up the installation process.

 ```bash